emberjs/rfcs/text/0730-semver-for-ts.md

 -   If a function is typed as accepting `any` but actually requires a `string`, this will cause an error at runtime, and is a bug.

--   If a function is typed as returning `string | number` but always returns `string`, this is a bug.
-It will not cause an error at runtime, since consumers must "narrow" the type to use it, and narrowing the type would not even be a breaking change.
-However, the type is incorrect, and it *will* require end users to do unnecessary work.
+-   If a function is typed as returning `string | number` but is intended to return only `string`, this is a bug.
+Note that this is distinct from the runtime behavior: a package author may intentionally specify the type as wider than the current implementation with the expectation of future changes.
+This will not cause an error at runtime, since consumers must "narrow" the type to use it, and narrowing the type would not even be a breaking change.

 -   If an interface is defined as having a property which is *not* part of the public API of the runtime object, or if an interface is defined as *missing* a property which the public API of the runtime object does have, this is a bug.